 What is the course about?

-Students will be introduced to the exciting field of type design, exploring some of the challenges that typographers
+On this practical course you will be introduced to the exciting field of type design, exploring some of the challenges that typographers face.
+You will develop your appreciation for both functional and expressive letterforms and learn how to create type that communicates effectively.

 What will we cover?